Home > Desserts > Waffles & Pancakes & Crêpes

-These little pancakes are fried on non-stick frying pan with a few drops of vegetable oil.
-Heat the pan on a medium heat, then lower the heat, and drop one tablespoon of batter to the pan.
-Fry for 3 minutes on one side, then flip to other side and fry for another 2 minutes.
+These little crêpes are cooked on non-stick frying pan with a few drops of vegetable oil.
+Heat the pan on a medium heat, then lower the heat, and drop 2 tablespoons of batter to the pan.
+Fry for 50-60 seconds on one side, then flip to other side and fry for another minutes.
 When pancakes are brown and puffed a bit they are ready.
 Serve them immediately.

 - Don't overwork the batter as the crêpes can turned out rubery.
 Also leave the batter to rest for about 20 - 30 minutes which helps gluten to rest and crepes to be soft.